-The annual training requirements for both IIT qualified lead investigators as well as the IIT as a unit is submitted to WSCJTC on the IIT Annual Training Attestation form from the IIT's lead commander or designee.
+Attestation of compliance with the annual training requirements for both IIT qualified lead investigators as well as the IIT as a unit is submitted to WSCJTC on the IIT annual training attestation form from the IIT's Lead Commander or designee.
 The attestation is for the IIT as a whole and includes all member agencies that are participating on the applicable IIT.
 The annual training attestation is due to WSCJTC LETCSA staff on or by March 15 for the previous calendar year.